Contribution: A 100% Robust Representation for ML

 Hardware

-- Training performed on SciNet supercomputing infrastructure
+- Training performed on the SciNet supercomputing infrastructure.

 Replication Resources